friatech/lilo/samples/lilo/06-spring-boot-subscription/README.md

                                               ------------
 ```

-We recommend you to use `lilo-spring` dependency for easy to use configuration on spring framework.

 In this example there is one gateway and 2 different servers. `Server 1` provides `greeting1` query and
 `greeting1Subscription`.
 Also, `Server 2` provides `greeting2` query and `greeting2Subscription`.

-In this example There are 4 retrievers.
+Unlike other examples, 3 retrievers should be defined.
 One of them is `IntrospectionRetrieverImpl` which is an implementation
 of `SyncIntrospectionRetriever`.
 It aims to retrieve whole GraphQL schema definitions from remote servers; `Server 1`
 and `Server 2`.
 There's another retriever (`QueryRetrieverImpl`) for getting specific query results from specific server.
 And SubscriptionRetrieverImpl is responsible for a websocket connection between gateway and servers.